MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 The remainder of the construction was broadly the same as before.

+## Motor v4 - Self-Starting and Improved Brushes

+To improve the  motor performance I decided to add a third coil.
+This allowed the motor to be self starting as a certain percentage of the maximum force applied to the coils is always applied to 2 of the 3 coils.

+The arrangement of the coils is such that two coils are connected in series between the poles of the commutator.
+The position of the magnets was also adjusted due to the reduction in the OD of the coil rotor.
+Each coil has a turn count of 80 and are separated at 120 degree increments.

+This motor also uses exposed multicore wire

+Testing showed that this motor had significantly improved performance compared to the 2-Coil motor.

 ## Adding the Incremental Encoder

 I soldered the encoder board as per the Lab Sheet and tested its output using an oscilloscope.
 The encoder gave a satisfactory output, so I began mounting the encoder to the motor chassis and made a disc to give input to the encoder.

+## Speed Measurement

 # Stepper Motor Control